 CMT is committed to reducing water usage and preventing water pollution.
 Water usage and discharge for each property is monitored and checked regularly.

-CMT requires its main contractors to implement proper waste management procedures to minimise, properly manage and dispose the construction waste.
+CMT requires its main contractors to implement proper waste management procedures to minimise, properly manage and dispose of construction waste.

-CMT continues to leverage Building Information Modelling (BIM) technology to improve the design and construction process through more integrated project coordination.
-BIM can perform clash detection before construction, identifying situations where mechanical and electrical services will clash with structural members.
+CMT continues to leverage on Building Information Modelling (BIM) technology to improve the design and construction process through more integrated project coordination.
+BIM performs clash detection before construction, identifying situations where mechanical and electrical services will clash with structural members.
 This detection saves time and cost of remedial work and minimises material wastage.

 As an externally managed REIT, CMT has no employees and is managed by the Manager and Property Managers, which are indirect wholly owned subsidiaries of CapitaLand.

-The teams behind the Manager and Property Managers, of more than 400 employees, are responsible for property and portfolio operations in Singapore are identified as people or employees that are integral to CMT's success.
+The teams behind the Manager and Property Managers, of more than 400 employees, are responsible for property and portfolio operations in Singapore, and identified as an integral to CMT's success.
 Our workforce comprises mainly of full-time and permanent staff who are based in Singapore.